davidsblog/radioApiNim/README.md

 I am using this on OpenWrt and running it on a tiny embedded router (like the HooToo HT-TM02) with a USB sound adapter.
 I simply plug it into a speaker and then control it from my nearest web browser.

+## Building
+At the moment I'm just using a **Makefile** to build the code.

+On a local Linux box you can just use `make` to build the executable.

+To cross-compile for the HooToo HT-TM02 running OpenWrt, you can use  `make ht02` ... but *note* this uses a docker image as a cross compile toolchain which means a big docker image will be downloaded the first time.

 ## Dependencies

 Before running on OpenWrt, some packages are needed.